-Note. - The chevron marks the origin of the 210° obstacle free sector.
-Where the point of origin is outside the TLOF, and it is not practicable to physically paint the chevron, the chevron is relocated to the TLOF perimeter on the bisector of the obstacle-free sector.
+Note. -Where the point of origin is outside the TLOF, and it is not practicable to physically paint the chevron, the chevron is relocated to the TLOF perimeter on the bisector of the obstacle-free sector.
 In this case, the distance and direction of displacement, along with the attention-getting "WARNING DISPLACED CHEVRON", is marked in a box beneath the chevron in black characters not less than 10 cm high.
 (An example figure is given in the ICAO Heliport Manual (Doc 9261).